osgi/osgi.enroute.site/_tutorial/015-Prerequisite.md

   </div>
 </div>

+Whenever you want to use the SNAPSHOT archetypes you must then reference this settings.xml file by using `mvn -s settings.xml ...`

 ## Useful Tools

 These tools aren't strictly required but we think that they'll improve your experience of using the tutorials, and that they'll help you in starting your own projects.

 * [Eclipse][mars], A powerful, flexible IDE for Java if you do not know which variant you want then pick the _Eclipse Standard_ variant.
 Make sure that you use version _Mars_ or higher.
 * [Bndtools][bndtools] A plugin for Eclipse that adds IDE support for OSGi development.
 This includes automatically building your projects and nice editors for bnd metadata.
-Make sure that you have at least Bndtools 4.0.0 as enRoute makes use of lots of new OSGi features!
+Make sure that you have at least Bndtools 4.1.0 as enRoute makes use of lots of new OSGi features!
 * [Git][git], Eclipse does include git support through EGit, but when it comes to git nothing really beats the good old command line.

 ### Installing Bndtools

-You can install Bndtools 4.0.0.REL or higher directly from the Eclipse market place.
+You can install Bndtools 4.1.0.REL or higher directly from the Eclipse market place.

 Alternatively you can install the Bndtools development snapshot directly from an update site using the instructions at: